Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Tautological relations and higher genus modularity

-For the first case, we attach the two ends at the node for the two components with the classes ${\bf 1}$ and $P$; for the second case, we attach two twist sectors.
-For either case, we get
+For the first case, we attach two twisted sectors at the nodes for the two components .
+For the second case, we attach the classes ${\bf 1}$ and $P$.
+In either case, we get

 Thus, using $g=g_1+g_2$, we obtain the following formula from induction: